-Tanzania is on its way to taking to the skies once again and reviving its national airline, Air Tanzania.
+Air Tanzania is on its way to taking to the skies once again and has purchased 3rd plane for $32 million

 On Monday, President John Magufuli received its third aircraft of the six that his administration plans to acquire in order to revive State-owned Air Tanzania.